janmisek/workerio/README.md

      });

 ## Roadmap
 Worker IO is currently WIP.
-Future plans are follows:
+Future plans are:

 - make including package easier in worker (currently requirejs is needed)
 - finish the docs